 There are ethical review application form - exemplars (PDF) available for reference when completing the free-text fields in the application form and there is also training (online and face to face) available for applicants.

 Those making the following types of applications should follow the link for additional information:

 - collaborative application (if you are collaborating with another School or organisation)

-- amendment application (if you already have ethical approval but your plans have changed or you need to extend the approval period)
+- amendment and extension applications (if you already have ethical approval but your plans have changed or you need to extend the approval period)